-Perception 4E: VA has not fully leveraged its interagency relationships with the Armed Forces Institute of Pathology (AFIP), Department of Veterinary Pathology, and the DoD

-Military Working Dog (MWD) School to identify lessons learned from deployed personnel as a part of a comprehensive surveillance plan.
+Perception 4E: VA has not fully leveraged its interagency relationships with the Armed Forces Institute of Pathology (AFIP), Department of Veterinary Pathology, and the DoD Military Working Dog (MWD) School to identify lessons learned from deployed personnel as a part of a comprehensive surveillance plan.

-Findings 4E: MWDs may serve as sentinals for adverse health effects in military personnel.
-Clinical records and tumor reports from MWDs may serve as an early-warning opportunity for surveillance for human disease.
+Findings 4E: MWDs may serve as sentinels for adverse health effects in military personnel.
+Clinical records and tumor reports from MWDs may serve as an early-warning opportunity for surveillance for human disease, and this may be most valuable for infectious and respiratory pathologic conditions among MWDs.

 Recommendations 4E: Explore with DoD the feasibility of using health records of Military Working Dogs deployed and non-deployed to the Gulf to determine if there are clinical conditions or post mortem diagnoses related to environmental exposures.
+Initial focus will be on data assessing infectious and respiratory pathology endpoints because these are likely to be clinical outcomes VA health care staff will see when evaluating the health of Gulf War and Iraq and Afghanistan Veterans.

 Timeline/Status 4E: Timeline and costs to be determined in the first quarter of 2010 after further discussion with all the potential collaborators.
 We have discussed the concept with the Department of Veterinary Pathology at the AFIP and they are willing to collaborate.
-We have contacted the MWD School in San Antonio to set up discussions.
+We have contacted the MWD School at Lackland AFB in San Antonio to set up discussions, with the aim in 2010 to obtain an analyzable data set.